 How accurate is this calculator?

 This tool provides a statistical estimate based on large-scale population data.
-It is highly accurate for modelling risk but should be considered an educational estimate, not a medical certainty.
+It is designed to match published research at a population level, but your personal chance can be higher or lower.
+Treat it as an educational estimate, not as a guarantee or medical certainty.

-What if I had sex on more than one day?
+What if I had intercourse on more than one day?

 This calculator is specifically for a single encounter.
 If you had intercourse multiple times, our Pregnancy Chance Calendar is a better tool, as it can show you your chances across your entire fertile window.